|5||Packers||L 22 - 25||1||1|

 |1||Vikings||W 27 - 24||1||1|

 Offensive Line Career

-Slotted as a reserve OL entering 2019 training camp, Hopkins won Cincinnati's No. 1 C job with strong preseason and went on to start all 16 games ...
-Considered among Bengals' top performers on OL in 2019, and his strong play earned him a contract extension in December that keeps him in Cincinnati through '22 ...
-Missed just one play in 2019, good for a team-high 99.9 percent of offensive snaps ...
+Cincinnati's No. 1 C since 2019 started 15 games in 2021, but suffered a torn left ACL in the season finale ...
+Was slotted as a reserve OL entering 2019 training camp, then won the starting C job with strong preseason ...
+Considered among the top performers on the offensive line in his two seasons as the starting C, and earned a contract extension late in 2019 (through '22) ...
 Originally a Bengals college free agent signee in 2014, he battled injuries and bounced between the Bengals' roster and practice squad his first three seasons (2014-16) ...
 Served as Cincinnati's No. 1 RG in 2017, then served as a key reserve in '18 and started nine games at three different positions as an injury replacement ...
-Has played in 46 career games (37 starts) entering 2020, and has started multiple games at all three interior OL positions.
+Has played in 61 career games (52 starts) entering 2021, and has started multiple games at all three interior OL positions.

 Tyler Boyd, Brandon Allen & Trey Hopkins Turn Their Focus To The Dallas Cowboys | GEICO Locker Room

 Wide receiver Tyler Boyd, quarterback Brandon Allen and center Trey Hopkins look ahead to a home showdown against the Dallas Cowboys in Week 14.
 Presented by GEICO.